 - Opening a PR using that branch

-- Closing the original PR with a note that it will be merged (this is reauired by Mergify)
+- Closing the original PR with a note that it will be merged (closing duplicate PRs is required by Mergify)

 - Asking another Zebra developer to approve the new PR